HunterKane/Starbucks-Reward-App-/README.md

 ### Project Motivation <a name="project-motivation"></a>
 In this project, I use the data to answer 2 business questions:

-  - 1. What are the main features influencing the effectiveness of an offer on the Starbucks app?
-  - 2. Could the data provided, namely offer characteristics and user demographics, predict whether a user would take up an offer?
+ __Part 1: Main Focus__
+Combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
+How does the following influence the use of the Starbucks offer rewards:

+- Age
+- Income
+- Gender

+After analyzing the demographics we will have a better understanding of what offer types are popular.

+__Part 2: Main Focus__
+Build a machine learning model to predict the accuracy of offers completed from the EDA of part 1.

 To answer the above 2 questions, I created 3 models for the data on the 3 offer types provided.
 The three offers are: Buy One Get One Free (BOGO), Discount (discount with purchase), and Informational (provides information about products).